Science

 “UFOs,” she calls the new galaxies, and I can read a giant grin between the lines: “ultra-red flattened objects”, because they all look like flying saucers.
 In the color images they appear very red because all the light is coming out in the infrared, while the galaxies are invisible at wavelengths humans can see.

 Infrared is JWST’s superpower, allowing it to spy the most distant galaxies.
-Ultraviolet and visible light from the first stars and galaxies that formed after the Big Bang is stretched out by the expansion of the universe as it travels towards us, so by the time the light reaches us we see it as infrared light.
+Ultraviolet and from the and galaxies that formed after the Big Bang is stretched out by the expansion of the universe as it travels towards us, so by the time the light reaches us we see it as infrared light.

 Impossibly early, impossibly massive galaxies